djhi/sedy_test/README.md

 Sedy will fix typos for you !

-It wil lisen to comments on github pull requests and check for sed commands.
+It will listen to comments on github pull requests and check for sed commands.